awsdocs/aws-parallelcluster-user-guide/doc_source/install-virtualenv.md

 # Install AWS ParallelCluster in a virtual environment \(recommended\)<a name="install-virtualenv"></a>

-We recommend that you install AWS ParallelCluster in a virtual environment, to avoid requirement version conflicts with other `pip` packages\.
+We recommend that you install AWS ParallelCluster in a virtual environment to avoid requirement version conflicts with other `pip` packages\.

 **Prerequisites**
 + Verify that `pip` and Python are installed\.
 We recommend `pip3`, and Python 3 version 3\.8\.
 If you are using Python 2, use `pip` instead of `pip3` and `virtualenv` instead of `venv`\.